CSC105-2024/G18-HaveASeat/README.md

 # G18 - Have A Seat 🍽️

 A modern reservation platform that connects diners with their favorite establishments.
-Built with React and Node.js, Have A Seat simplifies the dining experience by enabling seamless table reservations and restaurant management.
+Built with React and Node.js, Have A Seat simplifies the dining experience by enabling seamless table reservations and merchant management.

 **"Book It.
 Sip It.
 Love It."**